 The Hepatitis A Vaccine certificate

-Some countries require visitors to have a valid Hepatitis A certificate before entering, which can be issued by your doctor and proves you have been vaccinated against the virus.
+Some countries require visitors to have a valid Hepatitis A certificate before entering.
+This certificate can be issued by your health provider and proves that you have been vaccinated against the virus.

-- Vaccine Effectiveness: The Hepatitis A vaccine is very effective, providing up to 30 years of protection against the disease once the full course of jabs is completed.
+- Vaccine Effectiveness: The Hepatitis A vaccine is very effective, providing at least 20 years of protection against the disease once the full course of jabs is completed.

 - Who should get the Hepatitis A vaccine?
-The NHS recommends that people at a high risk of contracting Hepatits A get vaccinated against the disease.
-This includes travellers to areas with high levels of Hepatitis A, especially those staying for long periods.
+MOH recommends that people at a high risk of contracting Hepatitis A get vaccinated against the disease.
+This includes travellers to developing countries, which may pose a risk of transmission of Hepatitis A, especially those staying for long periods.
 If you are visiting places with unsafe drinking water or poor levels of hygiene and sanitation, you are advised to get vaccinated.
+Sexually active homosexual men and people with chronic liver diseases are also advised to get the vaccine.
 Other groups at high risk are:

 - People who inject illegal drugs

-- Infants can be vaccinated from the age of 1 and above.
+- Children can be vaccinated from the age of 1 and above.

 What is Hepatitis A?